What do the most talented employees want from their workplace?

 You can see how these questions get to the core of what we truly want from our work.
 It often baffles me that people don’t use the wonderful organizational research that is widely available, but now that you know, you have no excuse.

 The average person spends about a third of their life at work, roughly 90,000 hours.
 This is why healthy workplaces are so important.
-Work is a big part of our lives and has a massive impact on our level of life satisfaction, which ripples out into our families and communities.
+Work is a huge part of our lives and has a massive impact on our level of life satisfaction, which ripples out into our families and communities.

 We need better workplaces to create a better future.